Home - Bookapy Book Preview

 “The risks, when out alone in the wilderness,” he continued, his crossbow at the ready, “are too vast and varied to take needless chances.
 So, always back each other up and expect the unexpected.”

 “Remember, the smallest things can warn you of danger.
 Such as insects no longer buzzing, birds falling silent or even an unexpected scent.
-If you notice something like that, let us know, though do it quietly.
+If you ever notice it, let us know, though do it quietly.
 If something disturbs the living things surrounding us, you won’t want to confirm we’re here to a predator.”

 “Uh, how—?”
 Lor queried.